 MARCH

-A reminder that on the 18th of March the G.A.H. & G. Assoc. has arranged an evening with Mr. Trim from the National Vegetable Society, at H.E.D.C.A.
+A reminder that on the 18th of March the G.A.H. & G. Assoc. has arranged an evening with Mr Trim from the National Vegetable Society, at H.E.D.C.A.
 Coombe Road, Elson, Gosport at 7.30 pm.
 Mr. Trim advises on fruit and vegetable growing and is a NVS show judges.
 This should be a very interesting evening and everyone with an interest in vegetable growing is welcome.
-Admission is free to members and £l. to non members.
+Admission is free to members and £l. to non- embers.
 Light refreshments included.

-Our evening on the 18th with Mr. Trim from the N.V.S. was very enjoyable with about 100 attending.
-Our sincere thanks to all who helped to make this, our first social evening, such a success.
-It has given us plenty of thoughts for future events.
+Our evening on the 18th with Mr Trim from the N.V.S. was very enjoyable with about 100 attending.
+Our sincere thanks to all who helped to make our first social evening such a success; it has given us plenty of thoughts for future events.

 APRIL

-A reminder that the G.A.H. & G. A. will be holding its annual A.G.M. on Tuesday 15th April at 7.30 pm at H.E.D.C.A.
-Coombe Road.
-Gosport.
-Members and non members are welcome.
+A reminder the G.A.H. & G. A. will be holding its annual A.G.M. on Tuesday 15th April at 7.30 pm at H.E.D.C.A.
+Coombe Road, Gosport.
+Members and non-members are welcome.
 Do come along and air your views.

-The work relaying and leveling of our main paths at Elson are now nearly completed.
-This has made a great improvement to our site making it much easier for plotholders to drive to their plots to load and unload etc.
+The work relaying and levelling of our main paths at Elson are now nearly completed.
+This has made a great improvement to our site making it much easier for plot holders to drive to their plots to load and unload etc.

 SEPTEMBER